BjornFJohansson/seguid_calculator/README.md

 Linux .deb package can be found [here]() Not ready yet..!

-Visit the website [Björn Johansson's group at CBMA](https://sites.google.com/site/metabolicengineeringgroup/) for more information.
+Visit the website [BjC6rn Johansson's group at CBMA](https://sites.google.com/site/metabolicengineeringgroup/) for more information.